MiguelAngelLV/esphaier/README.md

  This project is based in the works of Instalator and his project [Haier Wifi](https://github.com/instalator/Haier_WiFi/)

- I use a Wemos D1 Mini with a "hacked" USB cable.
-I cut the USB cable and connect directly to Wemos:
+ I use a Wemos D1 Mini for connecting to air conditioning.
+I recommend using a TLL level (5to3.3V) converter:

- - Red -> 5V
- - Black -> GND
- - Green -> RX
- - White -> TX